kamal1512/Disaster-Tweet-Prediction/README.md

 • Please find the below link of the deployed model in Heroku:<br />
 _https://disaster-tweet.herokuapp.com/_

-• A glimpse of the web app:
+• A small GIF about the web app:

 ![GIF](readme_resources/disaster-tweet-web-app.gif)